-Cypherpunk ideas started in the 1980s when the digitization made it easier the harvesting of data.
+Cypherpunk ideas started in the 1980s when the digitization of data made easier its harvesting.

-Crypto-anarchist system: digital system that penalize or discriminate fraud making consensus possible without a central power.
+digital systems that penalize fraud without a central power, aka crypto-anarchist systems.

 The word "encrypt" has a Greek origin, it meant "to hide".
 "Cypher" is a synonym with a Latin origin.

 Cryptography is the science that creates protocols to configure secrets that only the receiver of the message will be able to reveal.